Special Topics in Terrorism Studies; The Hostage Negotiator: Crisis Communication Skills

 Course Offerings:

-Spring 2024 Instructor: Thomas Alexander Co-Instructor: View: Syllabus
+Fall 2024 Instructor: Alan Robertson Lehman Co-Instructor: View: Syllabus

 Provides an overview of the three major components of the American criminal justice system: police, courts, and corrections.
 Each component will be explored in its development over time as well as various issues surrounding each component.
 This course will also cover important issues that are relevant to current debates including race, reentry, technology and crime, juvenile justice, and future directions for criminal justice.